jessicasu123/strategize/doc/progress1/PRESENTATION_PLAN.md

 * User is also presented with GameView's series of buttons (Restart, Make Move, Save, Back to Menu, Settings) through GameView.createButtons()

 2.)
-Use Case: User moves game piece to valid location and presses make move
+Use Case: User moves game piece to valid location and presses make move and is presented with updated view.

 * User passes x and y coordinates of game piece location and square seleced to move piece in to controller

 * controller.pieceselected(x,y), controller.squareselected(x,y) are called to store the x and y coordinates of the original and new game piece location, respectively.

-* controller.playMove() is called and sends the move information stored by pieceSelected and squareSelected to the back-end to validate and act upon
+* controller.playMove() is called and sends the move information stored by pieceSelected and squareSelected to the model

 * In the model, board.makeMove() is called to validate the move and make the move in Game through Game.makeUserMove() and the model is updated